Mattia Pasini: MotoGP World Championship

 In January 2012, it was announced that Pasini was going to make the step up to MotoGP with the Speed Master team, replacing Anthony West, as he could not acquire the funds to retain the ride.
 He rode an Aprilia ART CRT bike.
 At Assen he achieved his best result with 10th place.

 Return to Moto2

+In 2015, Pasini was left with no full time ride.
+That year he adapted to tarmac racing bikes, and implemented a system which he previously invented for motocross, that transferred front braking duties to the left arm, due to permanent nerve damage in his right arm.
+He has used this system in Moto2 ever since.
 In 2016, Pasini made a full-time return to Moto2, racing a Kalex for Italtrans Racing.
 He closed the season in eleventh place in championship, having scored 72 points.
+In 2017, Pasini won his first race in 8 years at the Italian GP, and finished in sixth position in the championship.
+He finished ninth in the championship in 2018, having won a race at the Argentine GP.
+He was left without a full time ride again in 2019.

 2020

-For 2020, Pasini was an italian commentator for the Moto2 and Moto3 classes, before stepping in as a replacement driver for Red Bull KTM Ajo in the 2020 Emilia Romagna and Rimini's Coast motorcycle Grand Prix.
-He took Jorge Martin's bike and finished in 16th place, just one tenth of a second behind last-place scorer Stefano Manzi.
+For 2020, Pasini was an Italian commentator for the Moto2 and Moto3 classes, before stepping in as a replacement driver for Red Bull KTM Ajo in the 2020 Emilia Romagna and Rimini's Coast motorcycle Grand Prix.
+He took Jorge Martin's bike and finished in 16th place, just one tenth of a second behind last point scorer Stefano Manzi.

 2022

 In 2022, Pasini was a wildcard for two rounds, at Mugello and Misano driving for GasGas Aspar Team.
 At Mugello he shone, topping a free practice and showing more pace than his full-time teammates before choosing the wrong tyre for the race and falling to P15, still scoring his first points since Valencia 2019.
 At Misano he was fighting rookie sensation Pedro Acosta for 5th place before falling.

 He also came back at Valencia for RW Racing, in place of the injured Barry Baltus.
 He had good pace during all the weekend and was several seconds faster than his teammate Zonta van den Goorbergh before qualifying P17.
 He bounced back during the race running 8th before being taken out by Jeremy Alcoba.
 He finished the championship in 31st place with just one point, still in front of other full-time riders.